Sousastep/SousaFX-docs/docs/content/modparms.rst

    - LPF Resonance Amount [LPF Resonance Range & Amount]

-:Show LFO Visualizer:
+- Show LFO Visualizer

    Displays a visualization of the four LFOs.

-:env sens:
+- env sens

    Adjust the envelope sensitivity, which corresponds to the x-axis input of the ceiling and floor functions.

-:ceiling and floor:
+- ceiling and floor

    Determines the depth of the lowpass filter frequency modulation, AKA the frequency range of the dubstep wobble.
 Bindable via "LFO Ceiling Envelope Curve (bi)".
 The "env smooth" dials determine how quickly the range can change.